renatosugimoto/renatosugimoto.github.io/_posts/2023-01-29-the-pitfalls-of-high-code-coverage-and-how-TDD-can-mitigate-them.md

 Running the test, both tests would pass, and we would have 100% code coverage.
 Great, right?

-Except there are to big problems with that approach.
+Except there are 2 big problems with that approach.

 First, the 100% test coverage was reached by testing only 1 out of at least 5 invalid password scenarios.

-Second, Regex are not easy to understand, especially long expressions.
+Second, Regex is not easy to understand, especially long expressions.
 And as the tests are not descriptive enough, if another developer had to change that code later, it would take a while to understand how the validation is done.

 ### Now let's see how the code could be written differently by applying TDD.